Ethernet

 Note

 The USB RNDIS gadget does not support CONFIG_NET_RANDOM_ETHADDR.
-Random MAC address cannot work on these platforms using USB RNDIS gadget in U-boot.
+Random MAC address cannot work on these platforms using USB RNDIS gadget in U-Boot.

 Summary of the Ethernet driver for Genio boards